Table of Contents

 Monday evenings from 7:30 - 9:30 pm we dance to recorded waltzes and other traveling dances: fox trots, one steps, the occasional polka or schottische, and even the occasional non-traveling swing, Latin, or zydeco number.
 Our dance hall is the spacious Richmond Masonic Center, on N 185th at Linden, right behind Fred Meyer.
 We ask $4 per person to pay for the hall.
 We also teach classes in our favorite dances.

 Polka, schottische and zydeco don't figure much in current playlists, but blues does.
+These days it's not one-step blues but slow blues, 12/8 blues.
 We had some lean times the first year.
-One night we had seven dancers show up, five of them leads.
+One night we had seven dancers show up, five of them guys.
 But I liked dancing either part, and I encouraged everyone to try the other role.
 Everyone was good-natured about it and it turned out to be a good night.

 Teaching dance.
-My wife and I met at a zydeco dance, and dance was a key element in our life together.
-At least it was until everything started going south.
+I met Liv at a dance, and dance was a key element in our life together.
+At least it was until our marriage started going south.
 We took a lot of classes together and explored other kinds of dance, going past her zydeco and my Living Traditions dances.
-For a while we were even performers for the Seaside Pavilion Historic Dance Society, now long gone.
+For a while we were even performers for a Seattle vintage troupe, the Seaside Pavilion Historic Dance Society.
 We'd gotten pretty good at the dances we knew: waltz, foxtrot, one-step, swing.
-We really didn't know that much, but we knew more than most dancers at Waltz etcetera.
-They liked our moves and and started asking us to teach classes.
+We really didn't know that much, but we knew more than most of the dancers at Waltz etcetera.
+Dancers liked our moves and and started asking us to teach classes.
 Bugging us about it.
 Teaching was never part of our plan; we just wanted a dance with lots of waltzes.
-But they were insistent and we decided to give it a try.
-Classes and workshops soon became an integral part of Waltz etcetera.
+But they kept asking and we decided to give it a try.
+Classes soon became an integral part of Waltz etcetera.
 We started our first class, Intermediate Turning Waltz, in September 1999.
 That timing set the tone: summer's over, it's back to school, here's your first dance class for this school year.
 I taught dance classes with her and other partners from then until I finally got sick and tired of teaching in 2019.
 Teaching started to feel like having the flu, only instead of fever I had anxiety.
 In other words Leela was yelling at me to quit teaching.
 So I quit.
 I was done with it.
 Or so I thought.